 We will inform you of our initial findings as soon as possible.
 This will usually be within 14 days from when we acknowledge your complaint.

-If we are unable to meet the timescales in this document then we will inform you of this at the earliest opportunity and give you a new timescale.
+If we are unable to meet the timescales as above, then we will inform you of this at the earliest opportunity and give you a new timescale.

 We will seek clarification and confirmation of our understanding of your complaint.